-Public speaks against Garfield Re-2 School District proposal to adopt American Birthrights Standards for social studies education
+Public speaks against Garfield Re-2 School District proposal to adopt American Birthright Standards for social studies education

 A proposal to consider switching Garfield Re-2’s current social studies curriculum to a conservative, Christian-based curriculum was scrutinized via public comment during the district’s June 28 school board meeting.